emilio-dc/laravel-chirper/README.md

 You may view all of the routes for your application by running the `./vendor/bin/sail artisan route:list` command.

+## Execute code

+You can execute code and methods to test them and see the results easily with Tinker:

+`./vendor/bin/sail artisan tinker`

+This will open a CLI to run your commands.
+For example:

+`App\Models\Chirp::all();`

+This command will run the `all` method from the `Chirp` class, which lists all the Chirps from the database.

 ## Source

 The source of the instructions for starting the project is: